Kylie Masse: 2016 season

-2016 Summer Olympics
+Summer Olympics

 Masse qualified for the Canadian team for the 2016 Summer Olympics.
-Masse was Canada's lead competitor in the 100 m backstroke at the games, where set and improved the national record in the 100 m backstroke in both the heats and semi-finals.
+Masse was Canada's lead competitor in the 100 m backstroke at the games, where she set and improved the national record in the 100 m backstroke in both the heats and semi-finals.
 In the final she swam to a bronze medal tie with Fu Yuanhui while again bettering the national record, setting it at 58.76.

-On the final day of swimming competition, Masse participated in her second event of the games, performing the backstroke leg for the Canadian women's team in the 4x100 m medley relay.
+On the final day of swimming competition, Masse participated in her second event of the games, performing the backstroke leg for the Canadian women's team in the 4×100 m medley relay.
 Expectations for the team had been somewhat raised due to the strong performances of members throughout, including both Masse and breakout star Penny Oleksiak, but they ultimately finished in fifth place.

-2016 World Swimming Championships
+World Swimming Championships

 Following Rio de Janeiro, Masse's next event was her first World Swimming Championships, held in a short course (25 m) pool.
 The 2016 edition was held in her hometown of Windsor, Ontario, where her Olympic success had raised her to the level of local celebrity.
 Masse won the silver medal in the 100 m backstroke, finishing behind only reigning Olympic champion Katinka Hosszú.
-She won a second silver medal as part of the Canadian Canadian 4x100 m medley relay team.
+She won a second silver medal as part of the Canadian Canadian 4×100 m medley relay team.
 Commenting on the results, her coach Byron MacDonald predicted "the upside for Kylie is tremendous.
 You have to remember she's new to this.
 Anything can happen right now.
 She has not hit her limit yet."